Rbotic/RLA-23-12/README.md

 - **Power Supply Considerations:** Ensure that your power supply can handle sourcing power (when accelerating) and sinking power (when decelerating).
 This is especially critical when rapidly moving substantial masses.
 A Li-ion battery is recommended if you have doubts about power supply.

  - RLA-23-12 uses a DGM motor controller with custom firmware enchancing usability and CAN bus performance.
-Refrain from reflashing with original firmware.
+Avoid reflashing original firmware.

 # What's Next?
 ## CAN bus